Frequently Asked Questions and Answers to Nuisance Wildlife

 I found a dead or injured bat, what should I do with it?

-There are many ordinary causes of bat mortality including disease, weather events, dehydration, predation, insecticide/pesticide treatments, or immature bats (separated from nursing colonies).
+There are many ordinary causes of bat mortality including disease, weather events, dehydration, predation, insecticide/pesticide treatments, or juvenile fatalities (being separated from nursing colonies).
 In some instances, dead or sick bats may be collected by authorities for testing.

-If there is any question that a person or animal has been bitten or scratched by the bat, leave the bat alone and call and contact your health department to make arrangements to have the bat tested for rabies.
+If there is any question that a person or animal has been bitten or scratched by a bat, contact your county health department immediately to make arrangements to have the bat tested.
+The most common test conducted on bats is for the rabies virus.
+However, a very small percent of bats submitted to the Indiana State Department of Health test positive for the disease.

 My child brought home a turtle, can we keep it?